Millions in central US brace for snow, rain and floods

 SIOUX FALLS, S.D.
 (AP) — A massive winter storm blowing across the center of the United States on Monday is threatening millions of people with heavy snow, freezing rain and flooding.
 The National Weather Service warned that there would be “numerous, widespread, and impactful weather hazards in the heart of the country this week.”
-People from Idaho spanning into Wisconsin and as far south as Louisiana were warned to be ready for blizzard-like conditions in the north and flash flooding in the south.
-By Tuesday, Texas and northern Louisiana could be pummeled by severe hail, winds and tornadoes.
-Forecasters say the storm will continue southeast into Florida later in the week.
+Across the Rockies and into the northern Plains and parts of the Midwest, people were warned to prepare for blizzard-like conditions.
+Those farther south in Texas and Louisiana could see severe hail, winds and tornadoes by Tuesday.
+The storm will continue southeast into Florida later in the week, forecasters said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.